SadeghPouriyanZadeh/machine_learning_glossary/README.md

 ---

 - **Cost Function** $\equiv$
-  a mathematical function that measures how well a machine learning model is performing on a particular task.
+  a mathematical function that <ins>measures how well a machine learning model is performing</ins> on a particular task.
 The goal of the cost function is to compute a single scalar value that represents the "cost" incurred by the model's predictions compared to the true values.

   $$J(\theta) = -\frac{1}{m} \sum_{i=1}^{m} [y^{(i)}\log(h_\theta(x^{(i)})) + (1-y^{(i)})\log(1 - h_\theta(x^{(i)}))] + \frac{\lambda}{2m}\sum_{j=1}^{n}\theta_j^2$$
   In this equation: